AdguardTeam/AdguardKnowledgeBase/pages/05.android/04.automation/docs.en.md

  `server:cloudflare` — switches to a particular server by its short name;

->NOTE: the full list of supported server names can be found inside AdGuard DNS settings under the "Secure" tab
+>NOTE: the full list of supported server names can be found inside AdGuard DNS settings under the "Secure DNS" tab

  `server:1.1.1.1,1.0.0.1` — switches to any cistom DNS server;